 Eligibility & Application

-Current LaGuardia students.
+Open to students who identify as LGBTQIA+.
 No GPA Requirement!
-Each Spring I, FC will open and promote its “racial justice” essay contest for LaGuardia students across all departments to participate.
-Previous recipients are not eligible.
+Each Spring I, Faculty Council will open and promote the Paul Arcario LGBTQIA+ essay contest for LaGuardia students across all departments to participate.

 - Complete the attached application form for this announcement.

 - Submit a Word document with your statement.

 - Submit a copy of your most recent Official Transcript from the Registrar’s Office.
 (No charge)

 Your application and essay will be evaluated based on the strength of your discussion of formative identity and educational experiences and/or your creativity and innovative thinking around LGBTQIA+ issues.

 - Your statement should be 2-3 pages long, double-spaced.

 - If you refer to any outside sources (optional), include in-text citations and a reference list at the end.
 Use either MLA or APA style.

 - Include a formal heading with your name, the date, and the topic selected.